api2cart/javascript-sdk/docs/CustomerApi.md

   'groupId': "3", // String | Customer group_id
-  'storeId': "1", // String | Counts customer specified by store id 'avail': false, // Boolean | Defines category's visibility status 'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Counts customers that are searched specified by field 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
+  'storeId': "1", // String | Counts customer specified by store id 'avail': false, // Boolean | Defines category's visibility status 'includeGuests': true, // Boolean | Indicates whether to include guest customers in the total count.
+  'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Counts customers that are searched specified by field 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date